-Demonstrating the connection between theory, decision-making, and strategy development in a crisis context, this is a vital text for advanced undergraduate and postgraduate students of Communications, Public Relations, Marketing and Strategic Management.
+Demonstrating the connection between theory, decision-making, and strategy development in a crisis context, this is a vital text for advanced undergraduate and postgraduate students of Communications, Public Relations, Marketing, and Strategic Management.

 "Crisis Communication represents a real advancement in our knowledge.
 The book brings together two relevant fields of studies, crisis communication and stakeholder relationship management, contributing to the advancement of both and offering a new perspective in bringing them together.
 Covering a wide range of topics using the most established perspectives as well as the newest ones, this is a book to be read by students for their introduction to the field and by senior professionals to update their knowledge." – Alessandra Mazzei, Director at the Centre for Employee Relations and Communication at IULM University, Italy

 "This book gives a major contribution to the field of crisis communication by extending its focus from organizations to stakeholders.
-Diers-Lawson’s clear and accessible text provides an overview to the hot topics of crisis communication by giving much needed attention to the stakeholder relationships.
-It is relevant to the students, researchers and practitioners of the field." — Minttu Tikka, Doctoral Researcher in Media and Communication Studies, University of Helsinki, Finland
+Diers-Lawson’s clear and accessible text provides an overview of the hot topics of crisis communication by giving much needed attention to the stakeholder relationships.
+It is relevant to the students, researchers and practitioners of the field." – Minttu Tikka, Doctoral Researcher in Media and Communication Studies, University of Helsinki, Finland

 "Situated as a contemporary understanding of crisis communication management, this book invites students to jump into the content, and appreciate the importance of both theory and practice.
-Topics such as making data-based decisions, managing stakeholder relationships, using interdisciplinary approaches, and focusing on global issues, prepare students for this ever-changing field." — Keri K. Stephens, Associate Professor and Distinguished Teaching Professor, Moody College of Communication, The University of Texas at Austin, USA
+Topics such as making data-based decisions, managing stakeholder relationships, using interdisciplinary approaches, and focusing on global issues, prepare students for this ever-changing field." – Keri K. Stephens, Associate Professor and Distinguished Teaching Professor, Moody College of Communication, The University of Texas at Austin, United States

 "This book is a milestone in the rapidly growing crisis communication literature.
 Audra Diers-Lawson provides a cutting-edge, comprehensive overview of key factors that shape organizations and their relationships with stakeholders before, during and after crises.
 A highly informative book for both scholars and practitioners." – Dr. Florian Meissner, Communication Researcher at HHU Düsseldorf, Germany